SalishSeaCast/docs/tides/tides_data_acquisition.rst

 NOAA measured data
 -------------------------------

-Harmonic constituents and 31 days of measured water level data can be downloaded `here <http://tidesandcurrents.noaa.gov/stations.html?type=Historic+Water+Levels>`_.
+Harmonic constituents and up to 31 days of measured water level data at NOAA tide gauges in the US can be downloaded `here <http://tidesandcurrents.noaa.gov/stations.html?type=Historic+Water+Levels>`_.

+(remember that tidal heights are in feet!)

 Tulare Beach, Port Susan 9448043
 May 20 2013 - present